WinFS: Motivation

 Many filesystems found on common operating systems, including the NTFS filesystem which is used in modern versions of Microsoft Windows, store files and other objects only as a stream of bytes, and have little or no information about the data stored in the files.
 Such file systems also provide only a single way of organizing the files, namely via directories and file names.

 Because a file system has no knowledge about the data it stores, applications tend to use their own, often proprietary, file formats.
 This hampers sharing of data between multiple applications.
 It becomes difficult to create an application which processes information from multiple file types, because the programmers have to understand the structure and semantics of all the files.
 Using common file formats is a workaround to this problem but not a universal solution; there is no guarantee that all applications will use the format.
 Data with standardized schema, such as XML documents and relational data fare better, as they have a standardized structure and run-time requirements.

 Also, a traditional file system can retrieve and search data based only on the filename, because the only knowledge it has about the data is the name of the files that store the data.
 A better solution is to tag files with attributes that describe them.
 Attributes are metadata about the files such as the type of file (such as document, picture, music, creator, etc.).
 This allows files to be searched for by their attributes, in ways not possible using a folder hierarchy, such as finding "pictures which have person X".
 The attributes can be recognizable by either the file system natively, or via some extension.
 Desktop search applications take this concept a step further.
 They extract data, including attributes, from files and index it.
 To extract the data, they use a filter for each file format.
 This allows for searching based on both the file's attributes and the data in it.

 However, this still does not help in managing related data, as disparate items do not have any relationships defined.
-For example, it is impossible to search for "the phone numbers of all persons who live in Acapulco and each have more than 100 appearances in my photo collection and with whom I have had e-mail within last month".
+For example, it is impossible to search for "the phone numbers of all persons who live in Acapulco and each have more than 100 appearances in my photo collection and from whom I have had e-mail within the last month".
 Such a search could not be done unless it is based on a data model which has both the semantics as well as relationships of data defined.
 WinFS aims to provide such a data model and the runtime infrastructure that can be used to store the data, as well as the relationships between data items according to the data model, doing so at a satisfactory level of performance.